Public Services and Facilities

 Policy PR-4.2: Coordinate with South San Francisco Unified School District on facility access.

 Work closely with South San Francisco Unified School District to improve community access to school facilities, including pools, athletic fields and playgrounds, outside of school hours to improve neighborhood access to recreational facilities, to expand after-school and summer programs, and to strengthen the relationship between schools and their immediate neighborhoods.
 Establish procedures for the creation of joint-sites, including the division of maintenance responsibility.

-Establish a partnership with the South San Francisco Unified School District to provide access to Sunshine Gardens Elementary School open space areas.
+Establish a partnership with the South San Francisco Unified School District to provide access to Sunshine Gardens Elementary School open space areas and playground.

 Action PR-4.2.2: Provide recreational programing in joint use facilities.

 Coordinate with the South San Francisco Unified School District and San Mateo County Health Department, as well as local health providers and other community organizations, to provide recreational programming not offered in nearby public parks or recreation centers, such as after-school fitness and education programs.

 Continue to work with the South San Francisco Unified School District to expand after-school and summer childcare.